No-Fault Arbitration Lawyer in Queens, NY

 Learn more about how a Queens no fault lawyer from The Tadchiev Law Firm, P.C., can fight for you.
 Contact us today by phone or online.

 What is a No-Fault Arbitration Process?

-A no-fault arbitration is a legal proceeding in which, before an impartial third party referred as a neutral referee (arbitrator), information is presented by all the involved parties to resolve a legal matter within 90 days.
+Arbitration is often used when a car accident claim is disputed because the claimant’s demand is either ignored or denied.
+A no-fault arbitration (also called Alternative Dispute Resolution or “ADR”) is a legal proceeding in which, before an impartial third party referred as a neutral referee (arbitrator), information is presented by all the involved parties to resolve a legal matter within 90 days.
 Each party must be represented at the hearing, and the presiding officer is usually an attorney.

 If you are considering arbitration in a no-fault accident case, it is important to know the steps that are involved:

 - You must receive a denial of your claim from the insurance company before you can file a request for arbitration.
 You can also file a request for arbitration when an insurance company simply fails to respond to your claim and the response is overdue.
 This denial, or failure to respond, must occur before you can start the arbitration process.